naymspace/backpex/guides/live_resource/user-preferences.md

 - You need cross-tab consistency within the browser — `sessionStorage` is per-tab; a mirror there will diverge between two tabs of the same admin.

-### Server-originated writes: `push_write` + mount sync
+### Server-originated writes: `push_write`

 The mirror also covers preferences the **server** writes via `Backpex.Preferences.LiveView.push_write/4`, such as column and metric visibility.
-These are server-rendered content (a hidden column is not in the DOM at all), so a client hook cannot re-apply them the way the sidebar hooks re-apply CSS state.
-Instead the reconciliation runs server-side:
+These are server-rendered content (a hidden column is not in the DOM at all), so a client hook cannot re-apply them the way the sidebar hooks re-apply CSS state — the server has to know before it renders:

 1. `push_write(socket, key, value, mirror: :session)` tells the `BackpexPreferences` hook to mirror the value into sessionStorage in addition to the HTTP POST.
-2. On every hook mount — which includes every `live_redirect` re-mount —
-   the hook pushes all mirrored values back to the server in a single `"backpex:sync_preferences"` event.
-3. A `handle_event` hook attached by `Backpex.InitAssigns` applies the
-   mirrored values on top of the (possibly stale) mount-time read, so the toggled state survives live navigation within the same socket.
+2. Every subsequent join sends the mirrored values in the connect params.
+3. `Backpex.Preferences.LiveView.mount_context/2` folds them into the
+   `Context`, where `get/3`, `fetch/3` and `get_map/3` prefer them over the stored value — so the first render already reflects the toggle.

-This applies only to the Session adapter's frozen-snapshot staleness; a DB-backed adapter reads fresh at every mount and ignores nothing — the sync is a no-op when the values already match.
+This only matters for the Session adapter's frozen-snapshot staleness; a DB-backed adapter reads fresh at every mount, and there the mirrored values simply match what the adapter returns.

 ### Example: a compact-density toggle